Thursday, September 29

 Learn facts about New Jersey for kids.

 Have you ever been to New Jersey before?
-Maybe you already live there?
+You may already live there.
 Whichever it may be, you can learn some quick facts about New Jersey right here!
 Just keep on reading.
-I love to learn quick facts about all of the different states in the United States.
+I love learning quick facts about all the different states in the United States.
 I would like to share some of those quick facts with you!
-So, each and every Thursday, I will be posting quick facts about each of the fifty states in the United States.
+So, every Thursday, I will post quick facts about each of the fifty states in the United States.
 The states will be done in alphabetical order!
-Last week we posted facts about New Hampshire.
-This week we are posting quick facts about New Jersey.
-You will learn facts about New Jersey's state flag, bird, and many other state facts.
-The countdown is on, only 20 more states to blog about!
+Last week, we posted facts about New Hampshire.
+This week, we are posting quick facts about New Jersey.
+You will learn about New Jersey's state flag, bird, and other facts.
+The countdown is on, and there are only 20 more states to blog about!
 YAY!

 New Jersey famous person alert:

-Did you know that John Stanard also known as John Standard was born in Newark, New Jersey?
-John Standard is a famous inventor.
-John Standard is famous for making improvements to refrigerators and the oil stove.
+Did you know that John Stanard, also known as John Standard, was born in Newark, New Jersey?
+John Standard is a famous inventor renowned for improving refrigerators and oil stoves.

 What famous person lives in your state?